ruben056/springMVC/README.md

 # SpringRestfullWSTest

-Spring restfull service. supporting xml and json return values.
+Spring restfull webservice supporting xml and json as response body.

 ## How to use